kingakisielinska/mObywatel-user-guide/Adding_documents/mPojazd.md

 The entire document has a watermark in the background and a uniform background graphic.

-1. Hologram - graphic element with variable colors depending on the angle of inclination of the smartphone, in a shape corresponding to the National Emblem of the Republic of Poland.
+1. **Hologram** - graphic element with various colors depending on the angle of inclination of the smartphone, in a shape corresponding to the National Emblem of the Republic of Poland.
-2. Dynamic element - a moving graphic element displaying the red and white flag.
+2. **Dynamic element** - a moving graphic element displaying the red and white flag.
-3. Last update date - The date the data was downloaded or refreshed.
+3. **Last update date** - the date the data was downloaded or refreshed.